 2.2.
 Experimental design

 We established six permanent trapping grids (Ugglan Special Mousetraps, Grahnab, Marieholm, Sweden) on three pairs of grass-dominated forest clear-cut sites in Kielder Forest (three experimental and three control grids).
 Given that our aim was to test the effects of silicon induction in D. caespitosa, we selected sites such that this was the dominant food plant available to voles and presumably comprised the main part of their diet.
 In late spring 2010, we abandoned the original control site of pair 3 because, consistent with earlier farming activities, the vegetation showed signs of eutrophication (i.e. growth of nitrophilous plants such as Dactylis glomerata, Urtica dioica and Bromus sp.), and thus, evidence of feeding damage on the relatively unpalatable foliage of D. caespitosa was very low, despite high vole population densities.
 We established a replacement site about 1 km away and commenced collecting plant samples in June 2010 and trapping to estimate vole density in August 2010.
-Because vole populations situated close together in Kielder Forest fluctuate in synchrony (Lambin et al. 1998), we supplemented the vole density estimates for this new control site with a density estimate taken at the end of September 2010 on a D. caespitosa dominated site <500m away. lists the dates when plant samples were taken, voles were removed and population densities recorded.
+Because vole populations situated close together in Kielder Forest fluctuate in synchrony (Lambin et al. 1998), we supplemented the vole density estimates for this new control site with a density estimate taken at the end of September 2010 on a D. caespitosa dominated site <500m away.
+Table S1 (Supporting Information) lists the dates when plant samples were taken, voles were removed and population densities recorded.

-During the induction phase of our experiment, we regularly reduced field vole densities on one site within each pair (the “removal site”), but did not manipulate vole densities on the “control sites” (Table 1).
+During the induction phase of our experiment, we regularly reduced field vole densities on one site within each pair (the “removal site”), but did not manipulate vole densities on the “control sites” (Table S1).
 We started the induction phase of the experiment during a field vole population peak in October 2009 and finished it in November 2010, by which time population densities in the areas had declined.
 In November 2010, we carried out a field transplant experiment, where we trapped and removed all adult voles from all six sites.
 We then added “naïve”, non-reproducing voles to each site, in order to achieve similar densities across all sites, such that no vole was replaced on its site of origin.
 During the response phase, from November 2010 until June 2011, we trapped voles monthly to test whether past differences in vole densities between control and removal sites, and their potential impact on plant quality, affected their demography.
 Our experimental design ensured that any observed differences in population dynamics between sites could be ascribed to their current environment and was not biased by differences in vole quality within sites.